 Who Should Attend?

-- Attendees with limited knowledge of GIS and UAV technology
+- Attendees with limited knowledge of GIS and UAS technology

 - Forest landowners who want to improve mapping on their properties